makersacademy/tic_tac_toe_tech_test/README.md

 ## Challenges ##

-* Win conditions - I was stuck trying to evaluate the top-right-to-bottom-left- diagonal cells for a win.
-My solution: clone the board, mutate it so that tricky diagonal becomes a top-left-to-bottom-right diagonal, then call my existing diagonal check method.
-With more time, I'll definitely search for a less expensive solution here.
+* Win conditions - I was stuck trying to evaluate the anti-diagonal.
+My solution: clone the board, mutate it so that anti-diagonal becomes a leading-diagonal, then call my existing diagonal check method.
+With more time, I'd definitely search for a less expensive solution.